hpesoj/gsl-pointers/README.md

 Conversely, wherever you see `optional_view<T>` in some code, you _know_ that it means "non-owning, optional reference" (unless the author of the code was being perverse).
 Explicitly documenting intent is generally better than letting readers of your code make assumptions.

 Aside from the case for documenting intent, it can be argued that pointers and references are not optimally designed for use as non-owning reference types.
-A well-designed type is efficient and has an API that is minimal yet expressive and hard to use incorrectly.
-Pointers as optional, mandatory reference types may be efficient and have an expressive API, but their API is not minimal and is very easy to use incorrectly.
+A well-designed type is __efficient__ and has an API that is __minimal__ yet __expressive__ and __hard to use incorrectly__.
+Pointers as optional, mandatory reference types may be efficient and do have an expressive API, but their API is not minimal and is very easy to use incorrectly.
 Case in point, this is syntactically correct but semantically incorrect code:

 ```c++
 int i = 0;